RezaSaadatyar/Machine-Learning-in-Python/README.md

 #### Machine Learning in Python
 > **Types of Classification Algorithms:**<br/>
 > - Logistic Regression:<br/>This method is most useful when examining the influence of several independent variables on a single outcome.Only works when the predicted variable is binary, assumes independent predictors, and assumes no missing values
-> - Linear Discriminant Analysis
+> - Linear Discriminant Analysis<br/> LDA is a linear model for classification and dimensionality reduction.
+Most commonly used for feature extraction in pattern classification problems.
 >
 >-  Decision Tree<br/>The decision tree can create complex trees that do not generalize well, and it can become unstable if a small variation in the data changes it completely.
 >-  Random Forest<br/>  It reduces over-fitting and is more accurate than decision trees in most cases.
 It has a slow real-time prediction, is difficult to implement, and has a complex algorithm.